-Excursus: An application is considered as stateless when the application doesn’t save anything to the disk or to the RAM that is required to process future workloads.
-The benefit of stateless application is that it is possible to run multiple instances of an application in order to distribute workload and increase availability.
+Excursus: An application is considered as stateless if the application doesn’t save something to the disk nor into the RAM what is required to process future workloads.
+All data must be stored in a backing service (a database).
+The benefit of stateless application is the possibility to run multiple instances of an application in order to distribute workload and increase availability.

 Using Cloud Foundry (or a PaaS in general) developers are able to deploy and operate applications by themselves without knowing how to setup a webserver, a database, a load balancer, etc.

-An easy deployment process is a huge business benefit because application developers doesn’t need to talk to an operation department anymore.
+The biggest advantage is a leaner deployment process because application developers doesn’t need to talk to an operation department anymore.
 Furthermore an easy deployment process allows to build continuous delivery/deployment pipelines to completely automate the deployment step.